jbostoen/itop-jb-report-generator/documentation.md

 			// They include show_pdf (renders in browser unless browser is configured to download the file), download_pdf, attach_pdf (adds as attachment to the iTop object)
 			'action' => 'show_pdf',
 		];

 	}

 	/**
-	 * Whether or not this extension is applicable
+	 * Whether or not this UI element is applicable
 	 *
 	 * @param \DBObjectSet $oSet_Objects DBObjectSet of iTop objects which are being processed
 	 * @param \String $sView View: 'details' or 'list'